yukioroshi/Let_Me_Die/README.md

 ## Description

-"Let Me Die" is a project primarily created to depen my knoledge in unity and acquire the ability to be able to create games on my own from scratch.
+"Let Me Die" is a project primarily created to depen my knowledge in unity and acquire the ability to be able to create games on my own from scratch.

 ## Screenshots